 What We Don’t Like

-• Stuff sack is not waterproof
+• The stuff sack is not waterproof

-• Runs on the short side so consider getting the long version if you are quite tall
+• Runs on the short side, so consider getting the long version if you are quite tall

-• Slightly sticky Zipper, gets caught on the shell fabric
+• Slightly sticky Zipper gets caught on the shell fabric

 Coleman 0 Degree “Big & Tall” Mummy Sleeping Bag

-Coleman Big and Tall Sleeping Bag | 0°F Mummy...
+Coleman Big and Tall Sleeping Bag | 0°F Mummy Sleeping Bag | Silverton Cold Weather...

 The Coleman bag is a budget winter sleeping bag.
-It’s versatile, comfortable and will keep you warm and dry on the trail.
+It’s versatile, comfortable, and will keep you warm and dry on the trail.

-That it’s bigger than the super-lightweight bags should be fine for any supported trek, or car camping.
+That it’s bigger than the super-lightweight bags should be fine for any supported trek or car camping.

 If you are backpacking, then you’ll want something lighter and more compressible.
 This one is bulky and fairly heavy.